cchdo/cruise_report_2022_p02e/rosette.rst

 The deck watch prepared the rosette 10-30 minutes prior to each cast.
 The bottles were cocked and all valves, vents, and lanyards were checked for proper orientation.
 Any biofouling noted was cleaned off the outside of the rosette before the next cast, and the inside of the bottles were checked for biofouling and sprayed down.
-LADCP technician would check for LADCP battery charge, prepare instrument for data acquisition, and disconnect cables.
+The LADCP technician would check for LADCP battery charge, prepare instrument for data acquisition, and disconnect cables.
+The LADCP technician also dealt with the UVP, disconnecting cables at the same time.
 Once stopped on station, the Marine Technician would check the sea state prior to cast and decide if conditions were acceptable for deployment.
-The rosette was moved from the sampling bay out to the deck using the *Revelle's* tugger-driven cart.
+The rosette was moved from the sampling bay out to the deck using the *Revelle's* tugger-driven cart while using the CAST6.
+Following the switch to the DESH5, the rosette was moved from the sampling bay using a pallet jack.
 Once on deck, sea cable slack was pulled up by the winch operator.
 CTD watch standers would then turn on the deckbox and begin data acquistion, and the cast would begin.
+For casts performed with the DESH5, members of the science party used taglines to assist with deployment and recovery.
 Recovering the package at the end of the deployment was the reverse of launching.
 Once rolled back into the sampling bay, a technician secured the cart to the deck using additional ratchet straps.
 The carousel was rinsed and sensors were cleaned (as described below) after every cast, and then samplers were allowed to begin collecting water.